Best Places to Emigrate to From UK

 5) United Arab Emirates

 The United Arab Emirates (UAE) in the Middle East has rapidly grown to become one of the world’s wealthiest and most important economic centres.
 Comprising of seven states, including Abu Dhabi and Dubai, the UAE is central to international business and, as such, is establishing itself as an expat hotspot.
-In fact, expats represent almost 50% of its total population.
+In fact, expats represent almost 50% of its total population, meaning it’s no surprise it comes out as one of the best countries to emigrate to.

 Workers flock to the country for many reasons, including the abundance of professional opportunities and the fact that, like Saudi Arabia, earnings are tax-free.
 With food, vehicles and other items also sold without any added tax, the cost of living is also relatively low.